 NEWARK (CN) – Dietary supplements touted for health and vitality did just the opposite, a man claims in court: They rendered him impotent, gave him breasts and ruined his marriage.

-James Crosby sued New York-based Cenegentics Elite Health on Wednesday in Federal Court, claiming it left him in dire straits after promising to make him healthier.
+James Crosby filed a federal complaint Wednesday in New Jersey against New York-based Cenegentics Elite Health, claiming it left him in dire straits after promising to make him healthier.

 He says he paid $2,500 for the treatment, which Cenegentics promised would improve his health, vitality, strength, sex drive and weight, among other things.